ChinaGodMan/UserScripts/Script details/popup-window/README_en.md

 <strong>New</strong>:<br />
 • turn on <code>Record window position</code> hour，Automatically record current domain name configuration。<br />
 • Find window configuration logic：Domain name configuration → Custom window configuration → Script comes with configuration。<br />
-• No manual editing required for configuration,The script automatically updates the domain configuration when you change the window size.Every time you change the window size it will be recorded in the global custom configuration<br />
+• No manual editing required for configuration,The script will automatically update the domain configuration when you change the window size.Every time you change the window size it will be recorded in the global custom configuration<br />
 • Configuration rules reference<a href="https://greasyfork.org/zh-CN/scripts/504880-small-window-preview/discussions/258907#comment-529654">#529654</a>   <br />
 • Please refer to the video below for a demonstration of the new features.。</p>
 <hr />